MitocGroup/recink/docs/component-guide.md

 ### Cleaning Up Allocated Resources

 A good practive would be cleaning up allocated resources.
-`REciNK` comes up with a method called `teardown()` called after all components have finished their execution:
+`REciNK` comes up with a method called `teardown()` that is invoked after all components have finished their execution:

 ```javascript
 /**